Alphabetical Plant Listing

 Astilbe chinensis var. tarquettii 'Superba' growing next to the Lily Pond at The Courts Garden, Wiltshire.

-• Plant your Astilbes in groups for better visual effects (5 or more) in a corner of the garden or in drifts around evergreens.
+• Plant your Astilbes in groups for better visual effects (5 or more) in the corner of the garden or in drifts around evergreens.
 If you are an unconditional Astilbe lover, select several Astilbe varieties with different flowering periods to enjoy their incomparable beauty longer!

 • Their flower plumes also make excellent fresh-cut flowers and can be dried in natural bouquets.
 Include a few Astilbes in your cutting garden where they will attract happy butterflies.